owinoElijah/owinoElijah/README.md

-- 👋 Hi, I’m @owinoElijah
+- 👋 Hi, I’m Owino Elijah
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning at meru university of science and technology
 - 💞️ I’m looking to collaborate on fundamentals and crucial tools that are using during software engineering